-- Front Wide View/Front Junction View: Shows a wide-angle, cross-traffic view of the area directly in front of your vehicle.
+- Front Wide View/Front Junction View: Shows a wide-angle, cross-traffic view of the area directly in front of your vehicle (older vehicles only)

-- Front Side View/Side Forward View: Shows the areas directly beside the front of your vehicle.
+- Front Side View/Side Forward View: Shows the area directly beside the front of your vehicle

 Rear Camera Views

-- When in Rear View/Rear Standard View, you can enable two sets of guidelines with the guideline button on your display — one set of guidelines that tracks the path of your vehicle, and Hitch Guidance guidelines that can help you line up a trailer hitch.
+- When in Rear View/Rear Standard View, you can enable two sets of guidelines with the guideline button on your display — one set that tracks the path of your vehicle, and Hitch Guidance guidelines that can help you line up a trailer hitch

-- Rear Wide View/Rear Junction View: Shows a wide-angle, cross-traffic view of the area directly behind your vehicle.
+- Rear Wide View/Rear Junction View: Shows a wide-angle, cross-traffic view of the area directly behind your vehicle (older vehicles only)

-- Rear Side View/Rearward View: Shows the areas directly beside the rear of your vehicle.
+- Rear Side View/Rearward View: Shows the area directly beside the rear of your vehicle